Core Council Application Platform

 Project aims and objectives

 Among our principal aims is to simplify our IT systems.
-We believe we can cut annual running costs by up to $10 million a year – and provide far better services to customers and staff.
+We believe we can cut annual running costs and provide far better services to customers and staff.

 The key objectives for the project are to: